 It’s bound to happen.

-Eventually you’ll get feedback that isn’t positive and when you do, make sure to respond quickly.
+Eventually, you’ll get feedback that isn’t positive.
+When you do, make sure to respond quickly.
 In doing so, you gain the opportunity to impress your customers with your responsiveness to their needs.

 I still recall a horrifying internet installation experience we had several years ago.
 The job was incomplete due to a missing part.